 - The Alcoholic: Dr. Luis, as his morale breaks down.
 Examining a bottle of wine implies that Alex's habits aren't that much better.

-- Ambiguous Gender: An easily-missable log reveals that Alex is short for Alexandra.
+- Ambiguous Gender: The protagonist, Alex.
+An easily-missable log reveals that Alex is short for Alexandra.

 - Ascended to a Higher Plane of Existence: One interpretation of the "Leave" ending, where Alex becomes a shadow like the other kids.